mknparreira/gorten/README.md

 9. Payments resource
 10. ShoppingCart resource
 11. Checkout
+12. Enhance Security in the APIs
-12. Enhance Resilience in the APIs
+13. Enhance Resilience in the APIs
-13. Enhance Scalability in the APIs
+14. Enhance Scalability in the APIs
-14. Monitoring
+15. Monitoring
-15. Open API Documentation
+16. Open API Documentation
-16. Future features
+17. Future features

 # 1. Infrastructure
 ## Features